lazaj/pico_CMAX31855/README.md

     make
     ```

+## Documentation

+Documentation for the library can be found in the `documentation/html` folder.

 ## Compatibility

 This library is designed to work with the MAX31855 thermocouple-to-digital converter and RP2040 microcontroller unit using the Pico C/C++ SDK.
 Ensure proper wiring and compatibility before use.

 ## Credits

-This library was developed by lazaj30@gmail.com.
+This library was developed by [lazaj30@gmail.com](mailto:lazaj30@gmail.com).
+Use a little bit of the code from Adafruit.

 ## License